simpleinjector/SimpleInjector/.github/ISSUE_TEMPLATE/question-and-feature-request.md

 * Make sure that code and exception details are formatted correctly and ideally include the programming language (typically `c#`).
 This way GitHub will highlight the code automatically. (see: https://help.github.com/en/articles/creating-and-highlighting-code-blocks)
 * Follow the guidelines given by Stack Overflow and https://idownvotedbecau.se/ about asking good questions.
 * If you think a feature is missing, consider providing an example of a possible API.

+TIP: If your question is related to the registration of multiple related classes, consider showing a manually constructed object graph in plain C#.
+This not only is useful as a mental model for yourself, it is a useful way of communicating to others what it is you are trying to achieve.
+This is often much harder to comprehend when just showing DI registrations.
+Here's an example of a "manually constructed object graph in plain C#:"

+    new HomeController(
+        new MySpecialDecorator(
+            new SomeService(),
+        new SomeOtherDecorator(
+            new OtherService())))

+Thank you for your time in writing a high-quality question.
+This is much appreciated.